 Microwave transmission is considered a 'Line of Sight' technology.
-This is because the proper functioning of microwave transmission requires that the airspace between two microwave towers be clear of mountains, buildings, and other objects.
-These things can block microwave signals.
+This is because the proper functioning of microwave transmission requires empty airspace.
+The airspace between two point-to-point microwave towers must be clear of mountains, buildings, and other objects.
+These obstructions can block microwave signals.

 Microwave gear can be used to transmit both analog and digital microwave signals.
-Analog microwave transmission is often a more cost-effective solution for microwave site staff.
+Analog microwave transmission often saves money for microwave site staff.
 It doesn't require the purchase of any new equipment.

 Microwave sites are most likely found in a ring formation.
 That's why you can use your network monitoring system to perform advanced monitoring applications.
 One such technique for determining the locations of problems is ring polling.
 This troubleshooting technique will also allow you to continue microwave transmission during a break between single sites.

-Microwave data is sent from site to site sequentially, and can be sent from either side.
+Microwave data is sent from site to site sequentially and can be sent from either side.
 This is known as 'backhauling'.
 During a break, you can continue transmitting data by simply sending messages in two directions.